drvinceknight/Gamepy/Shappy/Shappy.md

 ## Comments and issues

 Currently there is a check function that makes sure the characteristic function is valid (i.e. that the player list concurs).

+## Github repo

+The github repo for Shap.py can be found [here](https://github.com/drvinceknight/Gamepy/tree/master/Shappy).